Jamaica Blue Hole | Hero

 2. THE JAMES BOND BOOKS WERE WRITTEN IN JAMAICA

-Ian Fleming was an intelligence officer in the British navy during World War II, and after the war, he went to Jamaica and lived in the Goldeneye Estate, named after one of his covert operations.
-There he began working on the first James Bond novels.
+Ian Fleming was an intelligence officer in the British Navy during World War II, and after the war, he went to Jamaica and lived in the Goldeneye Estate, named after one of his covert operations.
+There, he began working on the first James Bond novels.
 When the books were being turned into films, the directors selected Jamaica for filming along with other Caribbean vacation destinations, including the famous Thunderball Grotto (part of an underwater cave system in the Exuma Cays).

 You can still visit the estate in Jamaica where the books were written.
 It's located on the northern coastline in a beautiful area called Oracabessa Bay.

 Before colonialists ever reached the tropical island shores of the Caribbean, it was populated by indigenous tribes.
-The tribal people were fierce warriors and sea-raiders and Christopher Columbus and other early explorers claimed that they were cannibals.
+The tribal people were fierce warriors and sea raiders, and Christopher Columbus and other early explorers claimed that they were cannibals.

 Because of this, the European settlers gave indigenous people the name "Caribs,'' a term inspired by their cannibalism.
 Over time, the seas surrounding the island were named "The Caribbean," and about 3,000 Carib people remain in Dominica today.